Home > PC Assembly

-But for build B, the DeepCool Matrexx 30 for our budget AMD build only comes with 1 fan (exhaust fan in the back), so I've gone ahead and got an extra 120mm fan that will go in the front to fortify airflow and add some cool green lighting that will be visible through the front mesh panel of this already quite slick-looking budget case (I can definitely recommend it for budget builds).
+The DeepCool Matrexx 30 for our budget AMD build only comes with 1 fan (exhaust fan in the back), so I've gone ahead and got an extra 120mm fan that will go in the front to fortify airflow and add some cool green lighting that will be visible through the front mesh panel of this already quite slick-looking budget case (can definitely recommend this one).

 It's worth mentioning that if you're not using a graphics card, and are simply using the integrated graphics of a CPU like the AMD Athlon 3000G (or the 3200G or 3400G for that matter), you could get away with just the 1 fan.
 Low powered systems like these really don't need much airflow.

-So, if you have an aftermarket fan (just a fancy word for extra fan) to install for your build, consider doing that now otherwise it could be more difficult to reach in and fit the fans once other parts like the motherboard or PSU are installed inside the case.
+So, if you have an aftermarket fan (just a fancy word for an extra non-stock fan) to install, consider doing that now otherwise it could be more difficult to reach in and fit the fan/s later when your motherboard is inside the case.

 Now we've prepared the case, there are two different approaches you can take from here when learning how to build a PC from scratch for the first time.
 You can either:

 So what's best?
 Should you install your PC parts outside or inside the case?
 Either can work, but the first option (external) is generally best and what I'd recommend for most people.
 It has more pros than cons compared to fitting the motherboard first.

 Why You Should Install Parts Outside the Case First